-(2) The Director shall cause every such form to be marked with the distinguishing mark of the Cayman Islands Shipping Registry and, before finally issuing any form or making any alteration in a form, shall cause public notice thereof to be given in such manner as he thinks requisite in order to avoid inconvenience.

-- (3) The Director shall cause such forms to be supplied at offices of customs and the Cayman Islands Shipping Registry, free of charge or at such reasonable prices as he may fix. - (4) Every such book, instrument or paper shall be made in the form, if any, approved by the Director, or as near as circumstances permit; and, unless so made, shall not be admissible in evidence in any civil proceedings on the part of the owner or master of any ship. - (5) Every such book, instrument or paper, if made in a form purporting to be the proper form and to be marked in accordance with subsection (2), shall be deemed to be in the form required by this Law, unless the contrary is proved. - (6) Subsections (1) to (5) do not apply where special provision is made by this Law. - (7) A person who prints, sells or uses any document purporting to be a form approved by the Director, knowing that the document is not the form approved for the time being or that the document has not been prepared or issued by the Director, commits an offence and is liable on summary conviction to a fine not exceeding level 2 on the standard scale.
+- 457. (1) The Director may prepare and approve forms for any book, instrument or paper required under this Act and may alter such forms as the Director thinks fit. - (2) The Director shall cause every such form to be marked with the distinguishing mark of the Cayman Islands Shipping Registry and, before finally issuing any form or making any alteration in a form, shall cause public notice thereof to be given in such manner as the Director thinks requisite in order to avoid inconvenience. - (3) The Director shall cause such forms to be supplied at offices of customs and the Cayman Islands Shipping Registry, free of charge or at such reasonable prices as the Director may fix. - (4) Every such book, instrument or paper shall be made in the form, if any, approved by the Director, or as near as circumstances permit; and, unless so made, shall not be admissible in evidence in any civil proceedings on the part of the owner or master of any ship. - (5) Every such book, instrument or paper, if made in a form purporting to be the proper form and to be marked in accordance with subsection (2), shall be deemed to be in the form required by this Act, unless the contrary is proved. - (6) Subsections (1) to (5) do not apply where special provision is made by this Act. - (7) A person who prints, sells or uses any document purporting to be a form approved by the Director, knowing that the document is not the form approved for the time being or that the document has not been prepared or issued by the Director, commits an offence and is liable on summary conviction to a fine not exceeding level 2 on the standard scale.